k-bosko/k-bosko.github.io/_posts/2020-02-26-How-to-install-Google-Optimize.md

 ---
 title: "How to install Google Optimize on your Minimal Mistakes website"
 tags:
-  - Google Optimize
+  - A/B Testing with Google Optimize
   - Minimal Mistakes Jekyll
-  - A/B Testing

 date: February 26, 2020
 header:
   teaser: /assets/images/thumbnails/joel-filipe-thumb-800.jpg

 ---

 In this post I describe how I installed Google Optimize on my Minimal Mistakes website so that I can run A/B tests.